How to Access Property Records in Texas

 Plats and Surveys

-When building new construction or considering a property to buy, plats and surveys can be helpful to show where the property boundaries lie.
-A plat shows the boundaries of several properties so you can see neighboring areas.
-A survey shows only the boundaries of a single property.
+When building new construction or considering a property to buy, plats and surveys can help show where the property boundaries lie.
+A plat shows the boundaries of several properties so you can see neighboring areas, while a survey shows only the boundaries of a single property.
 Both offer helpful information.

 You can visit the Texas State Library and Archives Commission (TSLAC) online to find property survey records in Texas.
 You could also visit the local county clerk's office for copies.